VDA5050/VDA5050/VDA5050_EN.md

 #### 6.6.3.1 Receiving a new order after cancellation

-After the cancellation of an order, the vehicle is idle and shall be ready to receive a new order.
+After the cancellation of an order, the mobile robot is idle and shall be ready to receive a new order.

-In the case of an AGV that localizes itself on nodes via a tag, the new order has to begin on the node the AGV is now standing on (see also Figure 5).
+In the case of a mobile robot that localizes itself on nodes via a tag, the new order has to begin on the node the mobile robot is now standing on (see also Figure 5).

-In case of an AGV that can stop in between nodes, the choice is up to master control how the next order should be started.
+In case of a mobile robot that can stop in between nodes, the choice is up to fleet control how the next order should be started.
-The AGV shall accept both methods.
+The mobile robot shall accept both methods.

 There are two options:

-- Send an order, where the first node is a temporary node that is positioned where the AGV currently stands.
-The AGV shall then realize that this node is trivially reachable and accept the order.
+- Send an order, where the first node is a temporary node that is positioned where the mobile robot currently stands.
+The mobile robot shall then realize that this node is trivially reachable and accept the order.
-- Send an order, where the first node is the last traversed node of the previous order but set the deviation range so large that the AGV is within this range.
-Thus, the AGV shall realize that this node shall be counted as traversed and accept the order.
+- Send an order, where the first node is the last traversed node of the previous order but set the deviation range so large that the mobile robot is within this range.
+Thus, the mobile robot shall realize that this node shall be counted as traversed and accept the order.

-#### 6.6.3.2 Receiving a cancelOrder action when AGV is idle
+#### 6.6.3.2 Receiving a cancelOrder action when mobile robot is idle

-If the AGV receives a `cancelOrder` action but the AGV is currently idle, or the previous order was canceled, or the `orderId` specified in the action does not match the `orderId` of the AGV’s currently active order, the `cancelOrder` action shall be reported as 'FAILED'.
+If the mobile robot receives a `cancelOrder` action but the mobile robot is currently idle, or the previous order was canceled, or the `orderId` specified in the action does not match the `orderId` of the mobile robot’s currently active order, the `cancelOrder` action shall be reported as 'FAILED'.

-The AGV shall report an error of type "NO_ORDER_TO_CANCEL" with the level set to 'WARNING'.
+The mobile robot shall report an error of type "NO_ORDER_TO_CANCEL" with the level set to 'WARNING'.
 The `actionId` of the `instantAction` shall be passed as an `errorReference`.